UoT-Bootcamp/VBA---Challenge/README.md

-# VBA---Challenge
-Multiple years stock - Automation using VBA
+# Multiple years stock - Automation using VBA

 In this project, we created a script that will loop through all the stocks for one year and output the following information: